 This table highlights the key aspects of compensation and wage policies in Puerto Rico.
 Employers must consider these when planning salaries and benefits packages for their workforce.

-An Employer of Record (EOR) in Puerto Rico acts as the legal employer for workers.
+A Professional Employer Organization (PEO) in Puerto Rico acts as the legal employer for workers.
 It ensures compliance with local labor laws and simplifies the hiring process for businesses without local incorporation.
-The EOR manages employment compliance.
+The PEO manages employment compliance.
 It ensures that all employment contracts align with Puerto Rico’s labor regulations.
-Payroll management is a key function of the EOR.
+Payroll management is a key function of the PEO.
 They handle the calculation, processing, and distribution of employee salaries in line with payroll laws.

-The EOR also takes care of tax filing and contributions.
+The PEO also takes care of tax filing and contributions.
 It registers, files, and pays employer taxes and social security contributions to the appropriate authorities.
-By utilizing an EOR, businesses can reduce the time associated with onboarding employees.
+By utilizing an PEO, businesses can reduce the time associated with onboarding employees.
 This ensures adherence to legal requirements.

 Understanding Market Trends and Cost of Living